SmiteshP/nvim-gps/README.md

 ## ⚙️ Configuration

-nvim-gps provides a setup function that takes in a table with configuration options.
+nvim-gps provides a `setup` function that takes in a table with configuration options.
+Note: `setup` function needs to be called once for nvim-gps to work.

 ```lua
 -- Lua